Lattice problem

 In computer science, lattice problems are a class of optimization problems related to mathematical objects called lattices.
-The conjectured intractability of such problems is central to the construction of secure lattice-based cryptosystems: Lattice problems are an example of NP-hard problems which have been shown to be average-case hard, providing a test case for the security of cryptographic algorithms.
+The conjectured intractability of such problems is central to the construction of secure lattice-based cryptosystems: lattice problems are an example of NP-hard problems which have been shown to be average-case hard, providing a test case for the security of cryptographic algorithms.
 In addition, some lattice problems which are worst-case hard can be used as a basis for extremely secure cryptographic schemes.
 The use of worst-case hardness in such schemes makes them among the very few schemes that are very likely secure even against quantum computers.
-For applications in such cryptosystems, lattices over vector space (often $\mathbb{Q}^n$) or free modules (often $\mathbb{Z}^n$) are generally considered.
+For applications in such cryptosystems, lattices over vector spaces (often $\mathbb{Q}^n$) or free modules (often $\mathbb{Z}^n$) are generally considered.